 - Podiatrists – Doctors who specialize in foot conditions and can prescribe medication, assistive devices and other therapy, as well as perform surgery.
 For example, a podiatrist can recommend special supportive shoes or orthotics (shoe inserts) to treat arthritis.

-- Program coordinators – Registered nurses who oversee orthopedic and spine health, and provide information about our services, including doctor referrals when needed to find the right specialist for you.
+- Program coordinators – Registered nurses who oversee orthopedic and spine care, and provide information about our services, including doctor referrals when needed to find the right specialist for you.

 - Rheumatologists – Doctors who specialize in treating arthritis and other inflammatory diseases that can affect joints, muscles, bones, skin and other tissues.